Make a plan to vote for Stephanie on August 20th!

 2. Early Voting

-Early voting is another convenient way to ensure your vote is counted.
-In Florida, early voting begins 10 – 15 days before an election.
-Locations, dates, and hours of operation are to be announced at this time.
-Click here to learn more about Early Voting in Orange County.
+Early voting runs August 5th through August 18th from 9:00 am to 7:00 pm daily.
+Locations and more information can be found here: Early Voting in Orange County.
 Remember, you can drop off your Vote By Mail ballot at Early Vote locations in Orange County, and at the Supervisor of Election’s Office.
-Please bring photo and signature identification.
+Please bring accepted identification (a full list can be found here).

 3. Election Day- August 20th

 On Election Day you are required to vote in the polling place location assigned to the precinct where you live.
-You are also required to bring both photo and signature identification with you.
-A voter who has requested a vote-by-mail ballot may change his or her mind and vote in person.
+You are also required to bring acceptable identification with you.
+A voter who has requested a vote-by-mail ballot may change their mind and vote in person.
 The voter should bring the ballot (marked or unmarked) to the polls to turn the ballot in and vote a regular ballot.

 Click here to find your polling location in Orange County.